southside-chillers/southside.chillers.online/southside/content/chapters/humeris-gigantum-quiznidentes.md

 Galadriel looks around.

 “Guys?
 Where did Buddy go?
-And Magic?”
+And Magick?”

 “And what about that panther?” says Hermione.

 “Over in that corner, by the corridor,” says Hanamir.
-“Magic, are you all right?”
+“Magick, are you all right?”

-Magic’s eyes are shut and she is muttering something under her breath.
+Magick’s eyes are shut and she is muttering something under her breath.
 She hits her head against the wall again and again.
 Next to her, Buddy sits quietly.

 *What happened down here?
 Where’s the panther?* Galadriel thinks.